-Easy Plugin for AdSense by Unreal West End pawn broker to give items to relative Read the original story here.
+West End pawn broker to give items to relative Read the original story here.
 By Chad Smith Pocono Record Writer May 23, 2012 The story’s got a happy ending.
-About three weeks ago, the Pocono … Continue reading
+About three weeks ago, the Pocono Record wrote about Paul Mastronardi, a … Continue reading

 ALBUQUERQUE, N.M.
 (AP) — Here’s what Cinco de Mayo has become in the U.S.: a celebration of all things Mexican, from mariachi music to sombreros, marked by schools, politicians and companies selling everything from beans to beer.
 And here’s what … Continue reading

 Some 30 men who either played or managed major league baseball served in the Civil War.
 In addition, three of the first five National League presidents wore the Union blue in the “War Between the States.”
 By Tim Dyhouse, VFW … Continue reading